MichaelRondon/NumberToTextConverter/README.md

 Minimun allowed value: -9223372036854775807 (Long.MIN_VALUE+1)

-The application only accepts integers, not decimal values and not allow symbols (except the minus '-').
+The application only accepts integers, not decimal values and not allow symbols (except for the minus '-').

 ## General
 #### Build